 - Dilute with Liquid – Add unsalted broth, water, or tomato sauce.

-- Add Bulk – Stir in extra beans, vegetables, or ground meat to spread out the saltiness.
+- Add Bulk – Stir in extra beans, vegetables, or ground meat to spread the saltiness.

 - Incorporate Starches – Adding cooked rice, pasta, or potatoes can absorb some of the excess salt.